 A masthead amplifier should normally only be used to overcome a loss by having a gain just a little greater than the loss, and it should always be located ahead of the loss.
 For example, imagine a case where there is 10 dB of feeder loss between an aerial and a TV receiver.
-In Figure 20.a an amplifier with a gain of 14 dB and a noise figure of 2 dB has been installed before the lossy feeder, and in Figure 20.b, it has been installed after the feeder.
+In Figure 13 an amplifier with a gain of 14 dB and a noise figure of 2 dB has been installed before the lossy feeder, and in Figure 14, it has been installed after the feeder.
 Let us say that the signal at the aerial terminals has a C/N of 30 dB.
-What is the difference between installing the amplifier as shown in Figure 20.a compared to Figure 20.b?
+What is the difference between installing the amplifier as shown in Figure 13 compared to Figure 14?